 Definition of self-testing by patient

-(NB: patient self-testing is not currently within the remit of PHNT POCT)
+(NB: patient self-testing is not currently within the remit of UHPNT POCT)

 Patient is responsible for testing their INR at home using capillary blood sampling and a POCT device.